About the BA (Hons) Popular Music Performance programme

 Learning & Teaching Methods

-Other opportunities exist to pursue postgraduate study (teacher training), employment as a performing musician, recording and production industry, multimedia, radio and television, music promotion and management.
+Postgraduate study, teacher training, employment as a performing musician, working in the recording and production industry, multimedia, radio and television, music promotion and management.

 Other programmes that may interest you